Iditarod Fast Facts

 March 12, 2016 - A man on a snowmobile hits two teams competing in the Iditarod, killing one dog and injuring several other dogs.
 Alaska state troopers arrest Arnold Demoski, 26, of Nulato, after they find the snowmobile they believe was used in the incidents.

-October 17, 2017 - The Iditarod Trail Committee issues a statement that several dogs from a musher's team tested positive for an opioid drug called Tramadol, a substance that is banned from the race.
-The committee later identifies four-time champ, Dallas Seavey as the musher whose dogs were drugged.
-He denies the allegations.
+October 6, 2017 - The Iditarod Trail Committee revises Rule 39 after a musher's team of dogs test positive for an opioid drug called Tramadol.
+Before the rule is revised, the ITC determines that intent of the alleged musher could not be proven.
+The revised rule holds a musher liable for any positive canine drug test, unless they can prove that they are not at fault.
+The ITC later reveals four-time champion Dallas Seavey as the musher.
+Seavey denies the allegations.